 Kenny Omega Part 1 & Bullet Club

 2013 was notable in that Omega first encountered Bullet Club.
 On the cusp of winning that year’s Best of the Super Juniors semifinals, against Devitt.
 The interference of the stable in question cost Omega the match.
 It would seem like this interference changed something in the noble, valiant Omega, as he showed a more nefarious side in 2014.
 At that year’s Power Struggle event, Kenny Omega revealed that he was the newest member of the Bullet Club.
-Not only did his demeanor become more eccentric, but he became less fan-focused, speaking in English in lieu of Japanese, the latter of which he is fluent.
+Not only did his demeanor become more eccentric, but he became less fan-focused, speaking in English instead of Japanese, the latter of which he is fluent.
 As “The Cleaner,” Omega would often come to the ring with a broom or mop.
 A literal take on the nickname.

 I hope you enjoyed this first part of our look at Kenny Omega!
 Stay tuned for Part 2.
 There we will detail the remainder of Omega’s NJPW career leading up to his signing with AEW.